RAM FOOTBALL, 50 YEARS OF TRADITION AND EXCELLENCE

 In the fall of 1956, Richland High School opened its doors to the freshman and sophomores of Richland and Pine Townships earmarking the official beginning of what is now the Pine-Richland School District.
 Prior, students from the two townships were required to attend the Mars School District.
 In the beginning, it was decided to only allow freshman and sophomores to attend the new building while the juniors and seniors finished out their careers at Mars.
 Therefore, on there wasn't a graduating class until the spring of 1958.

 Richland's first head football coach, Mickey Puskar, was trying to field a varsity football team comprised of all underclassmen.
 Coach Puskar, who was also the Principal of the building, welcomed twenty-six eager youngsters, with very little if any experience, on the opening day of practice.
 The first varsity football game played by the Rams was against another new district, South Butler, which is now known as the Knoch School District.
 Since neither team had a home field to play on it was agreed that the game would be held at the Hampton football field.
-On the very first play from scrimmage left halfback, Bill Dayton, ran a "left 25 dive" for an 80-yard touchdown run.
+On the very first play from scrimmage left halfback Bill Dayton ran a "left 25 dive" for an 80-yard touchdown run.
 No more scoring was done the rest of the day and Richland had its first and last football win in the 1956 season.
 Assisting Coach Puskar that year were Dick Dilts and Em Girdwood, both of whom would play a role in the early development of Ram Football.

 Citing a conflict of interest, Coach Puskar, resigned from his coaching post after having accumulated a won/lost record of 7 wins and 16 losses.
 Assistant coach Dick Dilts took over the fledgling program in the spring of 1959 and proceeded to bring respect immediately by going 8 and 2 in his inaugural year.
 Coach Dilts coached for three years at the Richland going 19 and 9 in that span of time.
-He left Richland to coach at Kiski Area and went on to become the all time most winning coach in their history.
+He left Richland to coach at Kiski Area and went on to become the all-time most winning coach in their history.

-Elmer "Em" Girdwood took over the Ram football fortunes in 1962 and coached for two years.
+Almyer "Em" Girdwood took over the Ram football fortunes in 1962 and coached for two years.
 He then turned the program over to a young coach by the name of Eugene Sullivan who played his college ball at the University of Maryland and was an assistant coach in the Bellevue School District.
 Coach Sullivan got off to a very rocky start going 0 and 18 before his first win.

-During Gene Sullivan's tenure the Ram Football Program not only won more than they lost but they went undefeated two years in a row and captured the elusive WPIAL championship in both of these years.
-This Rams team, led by a young and aggressive head coach, was a team to be respected and admired as they won game after game in the mid 60's.
+During Gene Sullivan's tenure, the Ram Football Program not only won more than they lost but they went undefeated two years in a row and captured the elusive WPIAL championship in both of these years.
+This Rams team, led by a young and aggressive head coach, was a team to be respected and admired as they won game after game in the mid-'60s.
 Under Gene Sullivan, the Rams won 84 games in his 12-year tenure were undefeated twice and had four seasons with 9 wins.
 In the spring of 1976, Coach Sullivan left Richland to become the head football coach at Geneva College.

-New head coach, John Seftas, longtime assistant under Sullivan.
+New head coach, John Seftas, a longtime assistant under Sullivan.
 Coach Seftas spent 5 years as the head coach of the Ram program accumulating 22 wins over the course of his stay.

 Bill Riley took the Ram program over in 1981 and spent three years at the helm before resigning and turning the team over to Tim O'Malley.